 “All the time… I fly over it, hunt in it and often visit my friend, Mickey Hawk,” Rachael said confidently.

 “Flying… I don’t know what that’s like,” Willard said tossing his head toward the east.
-“Among us buffalo,” they say that, if you go through the wavy grasses, you’ll fall off world and into the sky… and you never stop falling.
+“Among us bison,” they say that, if you go through the wavy grasses, you’ll fall off world and into the sky… and you never stop falling.
 I wouldn’t want that.”

 Rachael laughter a hearty hawk laugh and said, “That’s gotta be a myth.”